xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

 ## Azure DevOps - Configure Release
 These instructions explain how to setup the Invoke REST API task as a release gate to send a notification to the xMatters **Azure DevOps - Release Gate** trigger.

+#### :point_right: OPTION
+> If you install the [example extension](AzureDevOps/src/xm-extension/README.md) you can use the "xMatters - Workflow HTTP Trigger" gate instead of the Invoke REST API gate.

 1. In the project you are setting up the xMatters integration go to Pipelines -> Releases and select **New -> New release pipeline**